intel-analytics/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/Model/chatglm2/README.md

 ```

 ## Example 2: Stream Chat using `stream_chat()` API
-In the example [streamchat.py](./streamchat.py), we show a basic use case for a ChatGLM2 model to stream chat, with BigDL-LLM INT4 optimizations.
+In the example [streamchat.py](./streamchat.py), we show a basic use case for a ChatGLM2 model to stream chat, with IPEX-LLM INT4 optimizations.
 ### 1. Install
 #### 1.1 Installation on Linux
 We suggest using conda to manage environment: